-We cannot count on Exxon, the Koch Brothers, and other fossil fuel companies to reinvest their profits in renewables instead of more fossil fuel extraction, refining, and sales.
-We cannot count on investor-owned utilities rapidly phase out their existing infrastructure based on centralized fossil and nuclear fueled power plants and replace it with a smart grid infrastructure that can accommodate the distributed and decentralized nature of renewable wind and solar energy sources.
-We need a public energy system, democratically controlled, in order in order to reinvest the earnings from fossil fuel sales during the transition into a 100% clean energy system.
+We cannot count on Exxon, the Koch Brothers, and other fossil-fuel companies to reinvest their profits in renewables instead of more fossil-fuel extraction, refining, and sales.
+We cannot count on investor-owned utilities to rapidly phase out their existing infrastructure based on centralized fossil- and nuclear-fueled power plants and replace it with a smart grid infrastructure that can accommodate the distributed and decentralized nature of renewable wind and solar energy sources.
+We need a public energy system, democratically controlled, in order to reinvest the earnings from fossil-fuel sales during the transition into a 100% clean energy system.

 The 2030 deadline was chosen because it is the timeframe that the science of climate and carbon budgets tells us is required of rich countries like the United States if the world is to restore the climate to the safety zone of below 350 parts per million (ppm) of carbon dioxide in the atmosphere.
 Atmospheric carbon dioxide passed 415 ppm in May 2019.

 The budget that follows is an estimate of the costs to give us a good idea of the scale of investments required to zero out emissions and produce 100% clean energy by 2030.
 We show our homework—how we got our numbers—for comment and future improvement of the budget.
 We believe we have in this budget the standard by which other Green New Deal proposals should be measured.